 Information for EOM Participants

-CMS recently published a Request for Application (RFA) for the Enhancing Oncology Model.
+CMS published a Request for Application (RFA) for the Enhancing Oncology Model on June 27, 2022.
 CMS has determined that the anti-kickback statute safe harbor for CMS-sponsored model arrangements (42 CFR § 1001.952(ii)(1)) will be available, beginning July 1, 2023, to protect certain “pooling arrangements” (as described in Section VII.B.ii. of the RFA) between or among one or more EOM participants, and certain Care Partner Arrangements (as discussed in section VII.B.i. of the RFA) between an EOM participant and its Care Partners, provided that such arrangements comply with the requirements of the safe harbor and the requirements to be set forth in the EOM participation agreement.

 Further, CMS has determined that the anti-kickback statute safe harbor for CMS-sponsored model patient incentives (42 CFR § 1001.952(ii)(2)) is available to protect certain in-kind patient incentives furnished by an EOM participant, EOM practitioner, or Care Partner to an eligible beneficiary, as discussed in section VIII.M. of the RFA, provided that such incentives are furnished in a manner that complies with the requirements to be set forth in the EOM participation agreement.